HUM-331-Princeton/manifest-destiny/purpose-of-the-journals.md

 “Barrill to Meet Cook at Lecture.”
 The Spokesman-Review.
 October 28, 1909.

-Cook, Frederick Albert.
-To the Top of the Continent;Discovery, Exploration and Adventure in Sub-Arctic Alaska.
+Cook, Frederick Albert. _To the Top of the Continent; Discovery, Exploration and Adventure in Sub-Arctic Alaska.
 The First Ascent of Mt.
-McKinley, 1903-1906,.
+McKinley, 1903-1906_.
 New York, 1908. <http://hdl.handle.net/2027/njp.32101020795371>.

 Frederick A Cook - A Digital Exhibition.
 “Controversy - Frederick A Cook.”
 Accessed May 9, 2021. <https://library.osu.edu/site/frederickcook/controversy/>.